Little Brother, Big Trouble: A Christmas Adventure: Release

 Little Brother, Big Trouble: A Christmas Adventure was shown at the Hamburg Film Festival on 29 September 2012.

 It was released in Finland on October 12, 2012.
 The film opened in 115 theatres and was seen by 150,889 viewers, grossing €1,384,148.

 It was released in Japan on August 9, 2013, after being shown at the Kinder Film Festival.

-It entered into limited European distribution in November and December 2013 in Germany, Denmark, Poland, France, Iceland, Netherlands, Russia, Belgium, Estonia, and in Asia in Korea, Israel in March 2013.
+It entered into limited European distribution in November and December 2013 in Germany, Denmark, Poland, France, Iceland, Netherlands, Russia, Belgium, Estonia, and in Asia in Korea, Israel in March of the same year.

-Later in the fall of 2013 it was released in Croatia, Serbia, Turkey, Portugal, Hungary, and Sweden.
+The film was released in the fall of 2013 in Croatia, Serbia, Turkey, Portugal, Hungary, and Sweden.

 In 2014, the film was released in Kuwait, China, Spain (limited), and Peru.

 The film was released in the U.S. via Grindstone and Netflix in October 2013.

 It moved to new territories in late October 2013.

 Home media

 Little Brother, Big Trouble was released in Finland on DVD and Blu-ray on November 13, 2013.
-It was released in the U.S. on October 29, 2013.
+It was released in the U.S. on October 29 the same year.